BHUTAN TOUR AGENCY

 Dechen Wangmo

-The first king of Bhutan, Gongsa Ugyen Wangchuck constructed the Dus Kyi Khorlo (Kala Chakra- Wheel of Time) inside the temple, to commemorate his victory over his rivals Phuntsho Dorji of Punakha and Alu Dorji of Thimphu after the battle of Changlimithang in 1885.
-Later, Ashi Wangmo, the younger sister of the second king of Bhutan, built the Chorten Lhakhang.
+The temple’s history further includes the construction of the Dus Kyi Khorlo (Kala Chakra – Wheel of Time) by the first king of Bhutan, Gongsa Ugyen Wangchuck.
+This was in commemoration of his victory over rivals Phuntsho Dorji of Punakha and Alu Dorji of Thimphu following the battle of Changlimithang in 1885.
+Additionally, Ashi Wangmo, the younger sister of Bhutan’s second king, erected the Chorten Lhakhang.

-The main relics include the future Buddha, Jowo Jampa (Maitreya) from whose name the present name of the temple is derived.
-The Lhakhang also houses more than one hundred statues of the gods of Kalachakra built by the first king, in 1887.
+Among its prized relics is the statue of the future Buddha, Jowo Jampa (Maitreya), which lends its name to the present temple.
+Moreover, more than one hundred statues of the gods of Kalachakra, crafted by the first king in 1887, grace the Lhakhang.

 Tentative Dates:

-JAMBAY LHAKHANG DRUP Jambay Lhakhang, Choekhor, BUMTHANG: 28th – 31st October 2023
+JAMBAY LHAKHANG DRUP Jambay Lhakhang, Choekhor, BUMTHANG: 15th November to 18th November 2024.

 When it was initiated by the 4th Desi, Gyalse Tenzin Rabgay in 1867 the Tshechu consisted of only a few dances being performed strictly by monks.
 These were the Zhana chham and the Zhana Nga chham (Dances of the 21 Black Hats), Durdag (Dance of the Lords of the Cremation Ground), and the Tungam chham (Dance of the Terrifying Deities).

-The Thimphu Tshechu underwent a change in the 1950s, when the third King Jigme Dorji Wangchuck, introduced numerous Boed chhams (mask dances performed by lay monks).
+The Thimphu Tshechu changed in the 1950s, when the third King Jigme Dorji Wangchuck, introduced numerous Boed chhams (mask dances performed by lay monks).
 These additions added color and variation to the festival without compromising its spiritual significance.
 Mask dances like the Guru Tshengye (Eight Manifestations of Guru), Shaw Shachi (Dance of the Stags) are enjoyed because they are similar to stage-theater.

 To farmers, the Tshechu is also seen as a break from farm life.
 It’s an occasion to celebrate, receive blessings and pray for health and happiness.

-Besides the annual three days Tshechu, Thimphu also celebrates a one-day festival known as the Thimphu Dromchoe.
+Besides the annual three-day Tshechu, Thimphu also celebrates a one-day festival known as the Thimphu Dromchoe.
 The day-long festival dates back to the 17th century.
 It was first introduced by Kuenga Gyeltshen in 1710, who was recognized as the reincarnation of Jampel Dorji, son of Zhabdrung Nawang Namgyel.
-The dromchoe is celebrated 3 days prior to the Thimphu Tshechu.
+The dromchoe is celebrated 3 days before the Thimphu Tshechu.

 The Dromchoe showcases the sacred dances dedicated to the chief protective deity of Bhutan, Palden Lhamo.
 Legend has it, that the deity Pelden Lhamo appeared before Kuenga Gyeltshen and performed the dances while he was in meditation.
 Based on these dances, Kuenga Gyaltshen initiated the Dromchoe.